chimera-linux/chimera-linux.github.io/development/index.md

 important information, such as where to find our communication channels and the conduct guidelines.
 Other links are available below.

-We do not and will not ask you to sign any kind of CLA (Contributor License Agreement).

 If you are unsure whether your work is of sufficient quality, please submit it anyway.
 There is a good chance you will be able to receive helpful feedback as a part of the review process.

+### Submitting your work

+Normally this takes the form of a pull request.

+By submitting a pull request, you agree to provide it to the project under the same license as the repository you are submitting to.
+You retain your copyright, and we will never ask you to transfer it to us.

+We do not and will not ask you to sign any kind of CLA (Contributor License Agreement).
+We do not require sign-offs, and we do not and will not ask you to reveal any personal information such as your real or legal name if you do not wish to.

+However, it is appreciated if you submit your work under a reachable handle, as drive-by submissions create additional burden for the maintainers.

 ## Code hosting